The Top 10 Benefits of Training Brazilian Jiu Jitsu- The Gentle Art

 Brazilian Jiu Jitsu teaches you how to sharpen your self-defense skills so that you can stay safe and feel confident in your ability to protect yourself.

 One of the most interesting things about Brazilian Jiu Jitsu is that it doesn’t rely on kicking, punching, or lunging the way many other forms of martial arts do.
-Instead of learning how to strike down an attacker, training Brazilian Jiu Jitsu will teach you how to close the distance and control them.
+Instead of learning how to strike down an attacker or beat your training partners, training Brazilian Jiu Jitsu will teach you how to close the distance and control them.

 The strategies taught in Brazilian Jiu Jitsu classes are so effective that many police officers learn them (through specialized training programs, not everyday gym classes) so they can defuse tense situations without permanently injuring the person they’re trying to contain.